mpkato/openliveq/README.md

   Arguments:
       QUERY_FILE:          path to the query file
       QUERY_QUESTION_FILE: path to the file of query and question IDs
+      COLLECTION_FILE:     path to the output file of the 'parse' command
       OUTPUT_FILE:         path to the output file

 Options: